lociiinnovation/oidc-client-appauth-ios/ios/iOS-AppAuth-SwiftUI/README.md

 #

+# Step 2: Add the AppAuth Dependency

+Add AppAuth using the Swift dependency manager by typing in the URL to the AppAuth repo.
+When prompted, please select the package product named **AppAuth**:

+#

-# Step 2: Update OAuth Client Settings
+# Step 3: Update OAuth Client Settings

 The code example uses a configuration file as **config.json** which needs to be updated using your configuration data before running the demo app on your phone/simulator.